I may receive commissions from purchases made through links in this article. Full Disclosure

 It’s a slow, lifelong ordeal.
 Nobody is 100% crunchy and even if they think they are, I assure you there is something that they could stand to change.

-Resources to Help You Become Crunchy
+Resources to Help You Have A Crunchy Lifestyle

-1) The library aka books.
+1) The Library aka Books

 Yes, you could buy books but I do encourage you to check out your library first.
 It’s free that way!
 There are tons of books on crunchy topics.